karahuyh/karahuyh/README.md

 ## Hello World, I'm Kara 👋

-Business Analytics graduate with a passion for transforming data into actionable insights and driving data-informed decision-making.
+I am a Business Analytics graduate with a strong interest in business analysis, data analytics and process improvement.
+I enjoy transforming data into actionable insights, solve business problems and support decision-making.

-I am experienced in data analysis, visualization, and business intelligence, with a strong foundation in extracting, cleaning, and interpreting data to solve real-world problems.
+## What I do

-- Data wrangling, cleaning and ETL processes.
+- 📊 Data wrangling, cleaning and ETL processes.
-- SQL for data querying and analysis.
+- 🗄️ SQL for data querying and analysis.
-- Dashboards development using Tableau and PowerBI.
+- 📈 Develop interactive dashboards and reports using Tableau and PowerBI.
-- Data analysis and reporting with Google Sheets and Excel.
+- 📋 Data analysis and reporting with Google Sheets and Excel.

 📍 Melbourne, Australia